eventhero/api-docs/source/index.html.md

 --- | ------- | -----------
 type | "registration.cancelled" | Name of the activity
-data |  | Object that contains information on the activity data.ref | "123" | Registration reference.
-Should match previously submitted ref for `registration.confirmed` activity.
+data |  | Object that contains information on the activity data.id | "reg-1" | Registration ID.
+Should match previously submitted id for `registration.confirmed` activity.